What is Goodwill in Accounting?

-Goodwill mainly generates when one company purchases another company at a price which is higher than that of the sum of the fair value of net identifiable assets of the company at the time of acquisition and it is calculated by subtracting the fair value of net identifiable assets of the company from the total purchase price.
+Goodwill in accounting is an Intangible Asset that is generated when one company purchases another company at a price which is higher than that of the sum of the fair value of net identifiable assets of the company at the time of acquisition and it is calculated by subtracting the fair value of net identifiable assets of the company from the total purchase price.

 Under the accounting standards of US GAAP and IFRS, it is identified as an intangible asset with an indefinite life.
 It is not amortized as the other intangible assets, however, it is periodically (yearly) checked for impairment.

 Goodwill Example – Google’s Acquisition of Apigee

 We note from the above example, Google acquired Apigee Corp for $571 million in cash.

 Here is the breakup of the acquisition amount